 At the club building, there is a section of sheet piling (/1601C03) which showed significant corrosion leading to sizeable holes forming in the steel in the central section and voids behind due to wash out of material in May 2015.
 At that time, the concrete slipway had been repaired not long before and the southern sections of steel piles had been replaced between 2009 and 2012.
-However, repairs have been made since May 2015 and the sheet piling is now in good condition with minor surface corrosion noted.
-A scour hole (approx. 2m depth) was noted at the northern end of the promenade.
+However, repairs have been made since May 2015 and the sheet piling is now in good condition, although minor surface corrosion noted.
+High shingle levels concealed much of the lower sheet piles during 2020 inspection, including the outfall.
+The scour hole (approx. 2m depth) that was noted at the northern end of the promenade in 2018 has since been repaired with concrete.